Lanlokun/sorting_algorithms/README.md

-# sorting_algorithms

-     Sorting Algorithms by Lanlokun and Abdul-Lateef
+# C - Sorting algorithms & Big O by Lanlokun and Abdul-Lateef